United States Rivers and Lakes Map. Click HERE for mini-poster print.

 People followed waterways, from canals to great rivers, to build businesses, communities, and new lives.
 In an era before widespread highways and railroads, the farms and industries of the Midwest poured their goods downriver to markets around the world.
 The boomtowns of the century — New Orleans, Louisiana; St. Louis, Missouri; Cincinnati, Ohio, and many others — thrived and grew on this waterborne commerce.
 Waterways were so valuable that the nation began building them, including numerous canals.

 The Erie Canal was the nation’s most successful example.
-Built between 1817 and 1825, the canal linked Lake Erie to the Hudson River and New York City, bringing together goods and people from across New York State and from the far reaches of the Great Lakes.
+Built between 1817 and 1825, the canal linked Lake Erie to the Hudson River and New York City, bringing together goods and people across New York State and the far reaches of the Great Lakes.
 Area farms and industries benefited from the traffic on the canal, and New York City thrived in the 1800s partly because it was the leading market for the canal’s commerce.

 New Orleans was a seaport, a river port, and a vital connection between the American heartland and the rest of the world.
 By the 1820s, cotton, grain, pork, and other agricultural products floated down the Mississippi River to the city’s docks.
 The rise of the steamboat brought trade upriver and opened the Midwest to settlers and goods.
 By 1850, New Orleans was the second busiest port in the United States and the fourth largest in the world.